Llyr4472/Money-Printer/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+### Contact

+For questions or inquiries about the Nepse Trading Bot project, please contact [Discord](https://discord.gg/MaCaJCN7).

 ### Acknowledgments

 Special thanks to the creators and maintainers of the libraries and resources used in this project, including Pandas, Requests, and Pandas TA.